sonus21/rqueue/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

+* Format Java sources before opening the PR with `./gradlew formatJava`.

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**